Boal: Ancient times

-There still remain traces proving the existence of settlements in this municipality in a time prior to the arrival of Romans.
-Although it is supposed that there were already populated enclaves in the area during the Paleolithic, there are no remains of this time, so such a supposition could not be demonstrated.
-Nevertheless, remains of the Neolithic have reached up to the present day.
-For example, several burial mounds were found in the mountain range of Penouta in what is one of the vastest burial mound fields in the whole Asturias, with 72 catalogued tombs.
-Likewise, dolmens near Llaviada (nowadays disappeared) are supposed to date from this time, together with the oscillating granitic mass known as Penedo Aballón (located near Penouta, and knocked down in 2004, probably by a few vandals).
+There still remain traces proving the existence of settlements in Boal in a time prior to the arrival of Romans.
+Although it is supposed that there were already populated enclaves in the area during the Paleolithic Age, there are no remains from the period, so such a supposition could not be demonstrated.
+Nevertheless, remains from the Neolithic Age have reached up to the present day.
+For example, several burial mounds were found in the mountain range of Penouta in one of the burial mound fields in the whole Asturias, with 72 catalogued tombs.
+Likewise, dolmens near Llaviada (nowadays disappeared) are supposed to date from this time, together with the oscillating granitic mass known as Penedo Aballón (located near Penouta, knocked down in 2004 by vandals).

-From the Bronze Age (approximately 1500-1100 b.C) are believed to date the anthropomorphic paintings (both masculine and feminine) found in the Cova del Demo ("Cave of Devil" in English), located near the hamlet of Froseira, in the civil parish of Doiras.
+The Bronze Age (approximately 1500-1100 BC) is believed to date the anthropomorphic paintings (both masculine and feminine) found in the Cova del Demo ("Cave of Devil" in English), located near the hamlet of Froseira, in the civil parish of Doiras.

-All the preceding facts, together with the signals of mining work devoted to the extraction of metals and, especially the Celtic fortifications of Pendia, Los Mazos and La Escrita also prove the aforementioned pre-Roman settlements.
+Together with the signals of mining work devoted to the extraction of metals and the Celtic fortifications of Pendia, Los Mazos and La Escrita also prove the pre-Roman settlements.

-The subsequent Roman presence, after the conquest carried out by the legions under command of General Publio Carisio (the X Gemina and the V Alaudae), left imprints such as several coins and ceramics fragments, as well as probably the origin of the names of some small villages such as Vega de Ouria, likely due to the presence of some river gold working in that time.
-In those days, it is believed that the area corresponding to the civil parish of Castrillón was populated by the astur tribe of Pesicos, whereas the area located western from the Navia River would have been inhabited by the gallaeci tribe of Albions.
+The subsequent Roman presence, after the conquest carried out by the legions under command of General Publio Carisio (the X Gemina and the V Alaudae), left imprints such as several coins and ceramics fragments, as well as probably the origin of the names of some small villages such as Vega de Ouria, likely due to the presence of some gold working in rivers at that time.
+It is believed that the area corresponding to the civil parish of Castrillón was populated by the astur tribe of Pesicos, whereas the area located western from the Navia River would have been inhabited by the gallaeci tribe of Albions.

 After about four centuries of Roman domination, the barbarians entered the Iberian Peninsula, and Suebi settled down in the western area of Asturias, reaching their maximum expansion about the year 450.
-It is known that later arrived Visigoths, that occupied the whole territory about 584.
-However, there are very little archaeological remains of all those populations.
+It is known that the Visigoths arrived later, where they occupied the whole territory about the year 584.
+However, there are very little archaeological remains of all the populations from that time.